A guide for creating, managing, and deleting custom endpoints to integrate external services or APIs into Genesis workflows.

 Seamlessly link to third-party services like Jira, Slack, or proprietary systems.

-Example: A user adds a group named
+Example: A user adds a group named "jira"

-with the endpoint"https://yourcompany.atlassian.net"
+with the endpoint "https://yourcompany.atlassian.net"

 for ticket management.